iltommi/qdb-documentation/source/concepts/persistence.rst

 But:

-    * Evicted entries are lost
+    * Evicted entries will be lost
     * Node failure may imply irrecoverable data loss

-Transient mode is useful when wrpme is used as a cache.
+Transient mode is a clever way to transform a wrpme hive into a powerful cache.